james-jamshed/devTinder-web/README.md

 -Add redux devtools in Chrome
--Login and see if your data is coming properly or not -NavBar shouls Update as soon as user Logs in -Refactor our code to add constatnt filr + crete a component
+-Login and see if your data is coming properly or not -NavBar shouls Update as soon as user Logs in -Refactor our code to add constatnt filr + crete a component folder

+EP:- 03
+-You should not be acees other routes without login -If token is not present redirect User to Login page